Fresh fruit pineapple popsicles are always welcome when the temperatures are rising and we are looking for something to quench our thirst.

 - Freeze for several hours until firm.

-I love making frozen fruit treats and it’s was more fun when my grandson saw how easy it is to make popsicles and he started making his own.
+I luv making frozen fruit treats.
+It was even more fun when my grandson saw how easy it is to make popsicles.
+He started making his own this summer.
+This is a great way to engage the kids to help in the kitchen.
+Especially when it’s a frozen treat that will enjoy.